Jaymon/endpoints/docs/AUTHENTICATION.md

     self.perms = perms
 ```

-Next, we override `handle_kwargs` to setup the params that will be sent to our `handle` method, this method returns a `dict` that will get sent to our `handle` method in the form of: `**kwargs`.
+Next, we override `get_decorator_params` to setup the parameters that will be sent to our `handle` method, this method returns a `tuple[Sequence, Mapping]` that will get sent to our `handle` method in the form of: `*args, **kwargs`.

-In this instance, our `handle_kwargs` pulls our user out from some magical async `get_user` method and then returns that user's permissions along with our saved permissions set in the `definition` method.
+In this instance, our `get_decorator_params` pulls our user out from some magical async `get_user` method and then returns that user's permissions along with our saved permissions set in the `definition` method.

-And finally, we have our `handle` method to check the values `handle_kwargs` gave us.
+And finally, we have our `handle` method to check the values `get_decorator_params` gave us.

 Now, we can use this decorator on our Controller methods: